-CATERPILLAR'S PATH TOWARD RESILIENCY
+THE PATH TOWARD RESILIENCY

-Caterpillar, like many companies, has faced an onslaught of competition from new entrants to its once nearly captive market.
+One Global leader in the design and manufacture of heavy machinery, like many companies, has faced an onslaught of competition from new entrants to its once nearly captive market.
 As a result, the company has embarked on a mission to rebuild its business model - and in so doing, push its supply chain to be more agile and resilient.

-"We have shifted how we look at our business," says Ed O'Neil, Director, Integrated Logistics Services, Caterpillar.
+"We have shifted how we look at our business," says the company's senior supply chain expert.
 "In the past, our strategy was to plan our supply chain around protecting our customers and our manufacturing operations.
 Hope for the best but plan for the worst."

 The result was unacceptably high inventory levels, as well as redundancies and inefficiencies in the company's supply chain.
-Now, Caterpillar's strategy is to work toward optimizing the supply chain as a whole, through improved visibility and leveraging a centralized network but with a supply chain designed to meet the needs of its unique products and customers.
-Cloud-based visibility enables this strategy - a control tower view.
-"I can see everything in motion," says O'Neil.
+Now, the company's strategy is to work toward optimizing the supply chain as a whole, through centralized control with decentralized execution.
+Cloudbased visibility enables this strategy - a control tower view.
+"I can see everything in motion," says the expert.
 "Now I can respond effectively to disruptions, see how the network is flowing, see delays and the costs they incur.
 I can manage a single disruption like a port labor strike but also tune my network.
 I can optimize because I can see everything.
 That allows me to drive better predictability.
 And I couple that with analytics to figure out what dials and levers to adjust to make improvements.
 That gives me a much better supply chain."